 Lymphocytic leukemia can also cause swelling n your lymph nodes.
 This can be noticeable in lymph nodes close to the surface of your body, like in your groin, underarms, or sides of your neck.
 A lymph node located deeper in your abdomen may also swell, but this is typically only noticeable via X-ray or other imaging tests.

 The Difference Between Leukemia and Multiple Myeloma

 Leukemia and multiple myeloma have a lot of overlap when it comes to how they manifest and their symptoms, and both are types of blood cancer.
 The main difference between the two is the type of cells involved.
 Multiple myeloma specifically affects your plasma cells.

 Leukemia affects lymphocytes and myeloid cells.
-Understanding this difference is the key to determining the right treatment plan for combating the cancer.
+Understanding this difference is the key to determining the right treatment plan for combating the cancer, whether it is holistic treatment for leukemia or holistic treatment for myeloma.
 If you believe you might have either blood cancer, consult your doctor to get a proper diagnosis.
 From there, you can determine the cancer treatment options that work best for your needs.

 - Cancer.org.
 What Is Multiple Myeloma? https://www.cancer.org/cancer/multiple-myeloma/about/what-is-multiple-myeloma.html

 - Cancer.org.
 Signs and Symptoms of Acute Lymphocytic Leukemia (ALL). https://www.cancer.org/cancer/acute-lymphocytic-leukemia/detection-diagnosis-staging/signs-symptoms.html